reisenberger/architecture-center/docs/guide/design-principles/build-for-business.md

 # Build for the needs of the business

 This design principle may seem obvious, but it’s crucial to keep in mind when designing a solution.
-A solution that works for a few thousand users won’t scale to millions of users, unless you’ve designed that capability into the architecture.
-A design that gives you 99.9% availability won’t magically achieve 99.999% availability.
-And so on.
+Do you anticipate millions of users, or a few thousand?
+Is a one-hour application outage acceptable?
+Do you expect large bursts in traffic, or a very predictable workload?
 Ultimately, every design decision must be justified by a business requirement.

 ## Recommendations